GAVEL: Towards Rule-Based Safety Through Activation Monitoring: The GAVEL Framework

 \subsection{The GAVEL Workflow}

-In Figure~\ref{fig:overview} we present how a model owner can utilize framework to enforce explicit policies and safeguards with community support.
+In Figure~\ref{fig:overview} we present how a model owner can utilize the framework to enforce explicit policies and safeguards with community support.
 The full GAVEL pipeline proceeds as follows: First, the \textbf{community} may contribute CE datasets and rule sets, which are text-only and thus model-agnostic.
 Then a \textbf{model owner}: (1) adopts or modifies a ruleset aligned with their policies; (2) elicits CE activations $\mathbf{H}_c$ on their model $f_\theta$ using private or public CE datasets; (3) trains the CE detector $g$; and (4) deploys the system in real time.
 At inference, each token’s activations are mapped to $\mathbf{r}_t$, classified into CE predictions $\widehat{\mathbf{y}}_t$, aggregated into $\mathbf{s}_t$, and checked against all predicates.
 Rules that fire trigger their specified actions.
 This decoupling of CE construction from rule configuration makes it possible to update safety constraints rapidly, reuse shared vocabularies, and support transparent audit of model behavior.

 \textbf{Automating CE and Rule Development.} While defining fine-grained CEs and composing rules may seem labor-intensive, LLMs can automate much of this work.
-To illustrate this, and to support GAVEL’s reproducibility, we built an agentic tool that, given a natural-language description of a domain and a target violation or policy requirement, automatically generates CEs, rules, and excitation datasets for model training.
+To illustrate this, and to support GAVEL’s reproducibility, we release an open-source agentic tool that, given a natural-language description of a domain and a target violation or policy requirement, automatically generates CEs, rules, and excitation datasets for model training.
 The tool can also incorporate an existing database of community CEs and rules, reducing redundancy and promoting a shared, reusable vocabulary.
-It includes a user interface with test-time CE visualization and will be made available as source code.
+It includes a user interface with test-time CE visualization and is available online.
 For more details see \autoref{app:gavel-automation-rules}.